Western Painted Turtle

 View an interactive map of the known ranges of western painted turtles in Ontario.

-Painted turtles in northern populations may take up to five years to reach sexual maturity.
+Painted turtles in northern populations may take 12 to 15 years for females, and seven to 10 years for males to reach sexual maturity.
 Females nest from late May to early July, digging their nest in loamy or sandy soil in sunny areas.
-The clutch contains from three to 14 eggs.
+The clutch contains from four to 23 eggs.
 Hatchlings may emerge in the fall but sometimes overwinter in the nest and emerge the following spring.
-They can survive temperatures as low as -9ºC, because they contain a biological “antifreeze” that prevents their tissues from freezing.
+They can survive temperatures as low as -10ºC, because they contain a biological “antifreeze” that prevents their tissues from freezing.
 The temperature of the nest during incubation determines the sex of the offspring.

 Painted turtles are largely diurnal (active during the day, rather than at night).
 Individuals sometimes move long distances overland from one waterbody to another or in search of nesting sites.
 These turtles are opportunistic feeders and eat algae, invertebrates, fish, frogs, carrion and vegetation.
-Some individuals live for 30 to 40 years in the wild.
+Some individuals live for over 50 years in the wild.

 The western painted turtle is abundant throughout much of its range, and most populations appear to be relatively stable.
 Nonetheless, its long-lived life history and the type of habitat it uses makes the species susceptible to road mortality, poaching and persecution, which have contributed to the drastic decline of Ontario’s other seven turtle species.